 - Pay for reimbursement of lost items

-Leaving your luggage unattended or your valuables lying around your hotel room and not in a secured location could cost you a denied claim.
+Traveler neglect.
+Leaving your luggage unattended or your valuables lying around your hotel room or another unsecured location could result in a denied claim.

-Just as with a life insurance policy, if you were to file a claim due to an unreported illness, or you are waiting for test results of a condition, your claim will most likely be turned down.
+Unapproved medical condition.
+Just as with a life insurance policy, if you were to file a claim due to an unreported illness or are waiting for test results, your claim will most likely be turned down.

 - Excessive drinking